Train derails in Wyoming, roads shut down

-The derailment happened early Thursday on 36th Street near Clay Avenue.
+The derailment happened early Wednesday on 36th Street near Clay Avenue.
 Police say the train consists of an engine and three other rail cars.
-The tree rail cars derailed.
+The three rail cars derailed.
 The engine is still on the railroad tracks as of 9:45 a.m..

 The only injury reported from the incident was a sprained ankle sustained by a railroad worker.